H-ADJI/Calculator_using_IPC/README.md

 - The strategy used to distribute the load over the different process is **Round Robin**, where the manager process cyclicaly send operations to each worker process operation's pipe.
 - Possible Optimization :

   - We could handle multiple connections by using a seprate thread to handle each connection, so that new connections do not block the manager process.
   - Use a more advanced scheduling algorithms that takes in consideraton process load metrics instead of using the simple **round robin** algorithm to distribute the load over processes.

 - Finally the results that are read by the manager process from the pipes are logged into stdout and to a results.log file.
 - Handling the client connection and the calculation output to stdout are done in different threads so that operations are logged as soon as a connection is made.

-## Project Guidelines

-- Develop a client which is able to send the information given at operations.7z:
-  - send the information using sockets to the service,
-  - receive information through the sockets and store the results in a file,

-- Develop a service in Python which is built with the following features:
-  - receive information using sockets,
-  - It is built by 2 different processes (at least).
-Consider having more processes to speed calculations,
-  - Processes must be able to exchange information using pipes.
-Please DO NOT use Threading or Pool,
-  - Parent process must create and destroy child process for the arithmetic operations given at operations.7z,
-  - Once the arithmetic operation is finished on the second process, such process should be destroyed by the parent process,
-  - Consider that operations should not be calculated using eval(),
-  - Consider using logging instead of console prints.